Mar 11, 2021

 The steps of the processes are 100% mechanical and allow different fractions of the cable components to be separated and sorted, optimizing the quality of the finished products.
 Continuously working on expanding the range of materials to be recycled, NKT is the first power cable company to successfully recycle cross-linked polyethylene (XLPE), reducing the carbon footprint of our power cable solutions.
 This is a big step in making our cable production more sustainable and ensures reuse of materials enabling sustainability in the lifecycle of our power cables.

 The mechanical recycling technology has been developed in a research project with the Swedish research institute RISE (formerly Swerea IVF), Axjo Plastic AB and Borealis.
 Christian Andersson, Senior Material Specialist at NKT, says: “Our unique process to recycle XLPE has many benefits, both economically and environmentally.
 The benefits of this recycling are obvious.
 The material costs are significantly reduced compared to new raw materials and approximately 2.000 kg of CO2 are saved, for every 1.000 kg of recycled XLPE.
-That’s why we’ve decided to give recycled XLPE a second life, as a property enhancement in new products.
+That’s why we’ve decided to give recycled XLPE a second life, as a property enhancement in new industrial products.
 Most important is that we as a company take the responsibility to ensure that no material goes to waste.
 We in NKT aim for a greener world.”

 Besides the focus on material recycling, we are powering our power cable manufacturing sites with electricity from renewable energy sources.
 This is reducing the CO2-emissions from energy consumption by 66%.
 For NKT, the move to green electricity is a key step in supporting the global transition to renewables by reducing the carbon footprint of our power cable solutions.